 - Join a credit union: Credit unions are smaller, member-owned institutions who use more criteria than traditional banks when giving out credit and loans.
 Contact your local credit union for more information about how to apply for an account or a loan.

 - Add a loan: A year or two after your bankruptcy is over, apply for a car loan or a line of credit (try going through a credit union).
 You need different types of credit to rebuild, so having a loan will add to the rebuilding process.
 Just make sure your monthly payments are affordable, and of course, pay on time.

 - Become an authorized user on a credit card: Have someone add you as an authorized user on their card.
 Their credit history will then typically be reported on your report.
 Just make sure that person makes their payments on time!

 - Know your credit limits: Once you have credit cards again, know your credit limit and keep the balances low on each account.
 Use the cards sparingly, and pay each bill off in full each month.

 These are just several of the many ways you can start to rebuild your credit after your bankruptcy.
 Always remember that the key to rebuilding is to spend within your means and responsibly.
 Make a budget, stick with it, and always pay your bills in time!
-Contact Atlantis Law LLP for more tips.
+Contact Atlantis Law Firm for more tips.